mvroomen/portfolio/critique-by-design.md

 First, I added “Q3 2020” to the title, to immediately indicate where the reader should look for the main part of the story.
 Next, I added and color coded the caption with the information on the percentage change price between July 2020 and August 2021.

+Lastly, I added the “reference bar”, which is the gray bar covering July 2020 to July 2023 to highlight the portion of time of interest.
+I had originally wanted to make that section of the lines more intense, but that wasn’t an option in Tableau.

 To be perfectly honest, simply figuring out how to correctly make a dual axes graph in Tableau, these were all the changes I was able to implement before our Monday class student feedback section.

 In Progress Tableau Design Feedback: